Undergraduate Program - Undergraduate Research Coursework

-- Establish contact with a Computer Science faculty member, and get agreement to mentor you on a research project of mutual interest.
+- Establish contact with a Computer Science faculty member, and obtain agreement for them to mentor you on a research project of mutual interest.
 Work with the faculty member to develop a short written proposal.
-This faculty member must have agreed to work with you, and must have approved the details of the project, grading, and deliverables, prior to you submitting your proposal.
+This faculty member must have agreed to work with you and must have approved the details of the project, grading, and deliverables, prior to you submitting your proposal.

 All proposals must contain the following mandatory components:

 NAME, TITLE, and MENTOR: List your NAME, the TITLE of the project, and the Computer Science FACULTY member who has agreed to supervise your work.

 SEMESTER: Indicate the semester in which the CSC 499 will be taken.

 COURSE: List the COURSE you wish to take (typically CSC 499).
 List the TYPE OF ELECTIVE you want to substitute for (typically Computer Science Restricted Elective, but in rare cases Other Restricted Elective).
 List the NUMBER OF SEMESTER HOURS you wish to get credit for (typically 3).